neoforged/.github/primers/1.21.6/index.md

             - `setDynamicTransformIndex`, `getDynamicTransformIndex` are removed
         - `$SectionBuffers` -> `SectionBuffers`
         - `$TranslucencyPointOfView` -> `TranslucencyPointOfView`
+- `net.minecraft.server.level.ChunkMap#getUpdatingChunkIfPresent` is now public
+- `net.minecraft.world.level.TicketStorage`
+    - `purgeStaleTickets` now takes in the `ChunkMap`
+    - `removeTicketIf` now takes in a `BiPredicate` instead of a `Predicate`, taking in the chunk position and the ticket
 - `net.minecraft.world.level.chunk.ChunkAccess#isSectionEmpty` is removed

 ### Tag Changes